-To obtain matching upper and lower bounds in the application of Theorem~\ref{thm:main:PI} to the random field Curie-Weiss model in case $K \geq 3$, we impose the following non-degeneracy condition on the largest communication height. \begin{assume}[Non-degeneracy condition] For $K \geq 3$ assume that there exists $\theta > 0$ and $N_1(h) < \infty$ such that, $\prob^h$-a.s.,
+\end{thm} To obtain matching upper and lower bounds in the application of Theorem~\ref{thm:main:PI} to the random field Curie--Weiss model in case $K \geq 3$, we impose the following non-degeneracy condition on the largest communication height. \begin{assume}[Non-degeneracy condition] For $K \geq 3$, assume that $\prob^h$-a.s., there exist $\theta > 0$ and $N_1(h) < \infty$ such that